FellowTraveler/WebRAgent/README.md

 ### 📥 Pre-downloading Ollama Models

-If you want to pre-download the Ollama models before starting the application:
+If you want to pre-download Ollama models before starting the application:

 ```bash
 # For main LLM models